pkr06/eSchool/README.md

 The version commited is an intermediate version of the project, a lot of work needs to be done to complete the project.

 Features:
-Supports two languages English and Japanese
-Three roles - Admin, Teacher, Student
+..*Supports two languages English and Japanese ..*Three roles - Admin, Teacher, Student
-Manages course
+..*Manages course
-Manages Schedule - student can choose their schedule
+..*Manages Schedule - student can choose their schedule ..*Search

-Stack
-Node.js
+Stack:
+..*Node.js
-Angular (older version)
+..*Angular (older version)
-Postgresql
+..*Postgresql
-Deployed on Heroku
+..*Deployed on Heroku

 Screen shots:
 1. Login Screen